andrewtrac/pathfinder-api/README.md

 2. Install dependencies using the `bundle install` command.
 3. Start the web server using the `rails server` command.
 The app will be served at <http://localhost:5000/>.

-Requires PostgreSQL installation
+Requires PostgreSQL installation.

 ## Routes

 GET - /counters
 GET - /counters/:id (to access a single counter)
 PUT - /counters/:id (to update counter)

-GET - /saved_grids (index of all saved maps for Pathfinder) GET - /saved_grids/:name (get a specific map by passing a :name params, eg. /saved_grids/face)
+GET - /saved_grids (index of all saved maps for Pathfinder)
+GET - /saved_grids/:name (get a specific map by passing a :name params, eg. /saved_grids/face)

-GET - /descriptions (index of all algorithm descriptions for Pathfinder) GET - /descriptions/:id (get a specific description)
+GET - /descriptions (index of all algorithm descriptions for Pathfinder)
+GET - /descriptions/:id (get a specific description)

 ## Additional Gems